-I try to write honestly and specifically, looking slant-ways at my childhood in the Midlands, lost love and the messiness of time.
-SpeakEasy, the night I founded, run and host, holds a monthly residency at the Phoenix Artist Club.
-I am an experienced facilitator, and, as of 2018, I make podcasts.
+Kit Finnie writes honestly and specifically, looking slant-ways at their childhood in the Midlands, lost love and the messiness of time.
+They founded, run and host SpeakEasy, a night that holds a monthly residency at the Phoenix Artist Club.
+Finnie is an experienced facilitator, and, as of 2018, they make podcasts.

 @kitfinnie | #MabelandMickey | #Sprint18

 Image Credit: (c) Kit Finnie